jigoshop/Jigoshop-eCommerce/readme.txt

 * Downloadable or Virtual products
 * Variable products (eg, offer `Size: S,M,L` for one product)
 * Affiliate (External) products (ie, link your `Add to cart` button off-site)
-* Grouped products
+* Simple products

 = DETAILED REPORTS =

 Inside the custom dashboard you get sortable sales graphs, incoming order / review notifications as well as stats on your stores performance.

+= STYLING =

+Adapt and customize your theme using the built-in Layout Manager.
+If you don't have one - no worries, the Simply Jigoshop theme is available for free!

 = MANAGE STOCK =

 Manage your stock levels and customer orders easily.
-Jigoshop has been engineered to make the boring parts of eCommerce, well, less boring!
+Jigoshop eCommerce has been engineered to make the boring parts of eCommerce, well, less boring!

 = EXTEND YOUR SHOP =